eiroW/eiroW.github.io/_news/announcement_1.md

 related_posts: false
 ---

-A paper is accepted as the MICCAI spotlight
+One paper has been Early Accepted and selected as the MICCAI *[spotlight](https://doi.org/10.48550/arXiv.2503.02481)* presentation.